How Much Does a Wolf Weigh – (Types of Wolves & Weight)

-It is the largest living wild member of the Canidae family, with males weighing around 25 and 35 kg and females weight 20% lesser than males.
+It is the largest living wild member of the Canidae family, with males weighing around 25 to 35 kg and females weight 20% lesser than males.

 They have a thick fur coat ranging from gray to brown that helps them camouflage themselves.
 These wolves are known to be highly intelligent and social animals that typically hunt in packs, allowing them to take down larger prey.

-They are also apex predators and play an important role in regulating the populations of their prey species, making them a vital part of their ecosystem.
+They are also apex predators and play an important role in regulating the populations of their prey species, making them a vital part of the ecosystem.

 Gray Wolf or Timber Wolf Size Comparison to a Great Dane